Monday, September 25, 2023

 Key Differences: Brand Identity And Brand Image

-In simple terms, brand identity comprises the brand’s totality, including depicting a positive image for the consumer.
-The brand image represents the comprehensive impression of the product or service.
+Brand identity includes the brand’s entirety and its positive image for consumers.
+It represents the overall impression of the product or service.

 In brand identity, one looks back with the thought of improving consumer experiences.
 On the contrary, brand image focuses on moving forward with positive customer experiences.